 Roasted Cauliflower

 If you’re looking for the absolute best way to cook cauliflower, this is it!
-This Roasted Cauliflower recipe will give you florets with wonderfully caramelized golden edges, and a tender but not mushy texture.
-It’s good enough to enjoy on its own, or you can sprinkle on your favorite cheeses or herbs.
+This oven roasted cauliflower recipe will give you florets with wonderfully caramelized golden edges and a tender but not mushy texture.
+This perfectly roasted cauliflower is good enough to enjoy on its own, or you can sprinkle on your favorite cheeses or herbs.

 One of the secrets to loving vegetables is to find the best ways to cook them, and roasting is arguably the best way to make cauliflower.

-Sure, I also love Cauliflower Rice, Cauliflower Mashed Potatoes, and other dishes, but I believe roasting is the king of all cooking methods when it comes to this cruciferous vegetable.
+Sure, I also love Cauliflower Rice in recipes like Cilantro Lime Cauliflower Rice, making creamy Cauliflower Mashed Potatoes, and more, but I believe roasting is the king of all cooking methods when it comes to this cruciferous vegetable.

-No joke, I sometimes eat this for breakfast along with some eggs, because I love it so much.
+No joke, I sometimes eat roasted cauliflower for breakfast along with some eggs, because I love it so much.

 Sometimes I see recipes for roasted cauliflower on the internet that claim to be the best, but they have zero color or caramelization to them.
-But that to me is the whole point, and exactly the flavor we are going for!
+But the color and caramelization is what gives this recipe its amazing flavor and texture!

-The least “stinky way” to cook cauliflower – Much like Brussels Sprouts, this is a vegetable that can go “stinky” very easily, like if it’s steamed.
+The least “stinky” way to cook cauliflower – Much like Brussels Sprouts, cauliflower is a vegetable that can go “stinky” very easily, such as when it’s steamed.
 But it’s not like that at ALL when it’s roasted.
 It has the most deliciously nutty and caramelized flavor.

-Perfectly cooked – This method will give you golden brown color and flavor, along with a tender, but not dry interior.
+Perfectly cooked – This method will give you golden brown color and caramelized flavor, along with a tender, but not mushy, interior.

 Straight forward and versatile – Toss the cauliflower florets in sea salt, pepper, and fat (like olive oil or ghee), and it’s truly good enough on its own, with simple ingredients.
-It’s one of those easy recipes for weeknights that you can dress up or down as much as you want.
+But it’s also one of those easy weeknight recipes that you can dress up or down as much as you want.
 Feel free to add your favorite cheeses, herbs, and spices.
+(Keep reading for more seasoning suggestions!)

 I’ve made roasted cauliflower hundreds of times, and I’ve played around with different roasting temperatures and times.

-The method below is how I’ve settled as the optimal way to create the most browned and caramelized roast cauliflower possible in the oven.
+The method below is what I’ve settled as the optimal way to create the most browned and caramelized roast cauliflower possible in the oven.

 Tips for the Best Results

-Don’t overcrowd the pan – As you roast the cauliflower florets, their interior moisture will cook off.
-Allowing space between the florets allow that steam to cook off more easily.
-If the pan is too crowded, the pieces will steam each other instead of browning.
+Don’t overcrowd the pan – As you roast the cauliflower florets, their interior moisture will cook off, creating steam.
+Overcrowding the pan will steam the cauliflower instead of letting it brown.

 Make sure the pieces are the same size – It’s important to use uniform pieces of cauliflower, and I think small florets taste best.
 If the pieces are similar in size, they will cook more consistently.